MichaelJCompton/Dgraph-dotnet/README.md

 ### Edges in batches

-If you want to throw edges at Dgraph asynchronously then add them to batches and the client handles the rest.
+If you want to throw edges at Dgraph asynchronously, then add edges/properties to batches and the client handles the rest.

 Make a batching client